PAMLA 2023 will be held in Portland, Oregon at the Hilton Portland Downtown between Wednesday evening, October 25 and Sunday, October 29, 2023.

 You may, however, present in a traditional Panel and also a creative format session, like a Roundtable, Creative session, or Workshop.

 One may not present the same or a largely similar paper twice at the conference (once in a traditional panel, and once in a roundtable, for example).
 One also should generally not present a paper already presented at another conference.

 Conference participants may typically present twice, at most, at the conference (once in a traditional panel, and once in a creative format session; or twice in creative format sessions).

 For more information go to: https://www.pamla.org/conference/session-formats/.

 If you have any questions about these rules, please contact PAMLA Executive Director Craig Svonkin: [email protected].

 15.)
 What are the most important deadlines to remember?

 Members (or prospective members) may want to take a gander at our deadline page.
 Deadlines are subject to change.

-Yes, you must be fully vaccinated (at least two weeks before the conference) and have proof of vaccination available; or you must be able to show a negative COVID-19 test result (taken within 72 hours of the conference).
-Those who cannot do one or the other of these will not be able to attend the conference.
+You must be fully vaccinated and should have proof of vaccination available; or you must be able to show a negative COVID-19 test result (taken within 72 hours of the conference).
+Those who cannot do one or the other of these should not attend the conference.
 So, please plan on your vaccination ahead of time.
 If you have any questions, please contact PAMLA Executive Director Craig Svonkin: 626-354-7526 or [email protected].